imjennyli/imjennyli/README.md

 ### Hi there 👋

+I'm Jenny 👋 My pronouns are she/her.

+I used to write backend code (Python, Golang, Java) 💻 but currently I write a lot of Markdown and Yaml 🤓.
+I'm an eng manager at GitHub right now, and we're looking for software engineers to join us and work on Platform Infrastructure.
+If you're interested in learning more, please contact me at https://www.linkedin.com/in/imjennyli/!
 <!--
 **imjennyli/imjennyli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.